 If an agreement is reached, it is written up, usually by the lawyers.
 Only when the agreement is put in writing and signed by all the parties does it become legally binding.
 Sometimes the parties may agree a Heads of Terms to their agreement which they sign at the end of the Mediation.
 The formal agreement is then drafted by the legal advisers after the Mediation and signed by the parties.

-The mediator will facilitate discussion and negotiation to help the parties move towards reaching a settlement.
 The mediator is not there to give you legal advice or to judge the rights and wrongs of the dispute.
 The mediator will explore your needs with you and help you to assess the strengths and weaknesses of your argument.
-A mediator will help you consider creative solutions to your disagreement so that you are in the best position to agree a settlement.

 Mediation is appropriate for nearly all types of disputes, irrespective of the number of parties involved, and is especially suited to commercial disputes.